-The District's Original and Final budgets are reflected in the statement on page 16.
+The District's Original and Final budgets are reflected in the statement on page 14.

-The most significant charge in 2021 budget projection was in the District's Intergovernmental revenues where the District received \$122,006 more in revenues than anticipated, and project expenses exceeded budget by \$106,462.
-State project revenues and the corresponding expenses are difficult to budget, because these projects are completed over a multi-year period and the revenues and expenses cannot be accurately budgeted in a specific year.
+The most significant change in 2023 budget projection was in the District's Intergovernmental revenues where the District received \$468,578 more in revenues than anticipated.
+Project expenses were also more than the budgeted amount by \$285,035.
+State project revenues and the corresponding expenses are difficult to budget because these projects are completed over a multi-year period and the revenues and expenses cannot be accurately budgeted in a specific year.